MuneebIqbal354/DEN/Task 2/README.md

 <h1 align="center">Task No. 2</h1>

-# Web Scraper: Largest U.S. Companies by Revenue
+# Web Scraper: Largest U.S. Companies

 This script extracts a table of the largest companies in the United States by revenue from a Wikipedia page and exports it as a CSV file.